The Relational Origins of Rules in Online Communities: Findings

 \subsubsection{Problems from Decline}

-Leaders also attributed rule change to community decline manifesting in \textit{diminishing member activity} or \textit{neglecting members' problems}.
+Leaders also attributed rule change to community decline, which might manifest in \textit{diminishing member activity} or \textit{neglecting members' problems}.
 Some leaders responded to periods of diminishing member activity by changing the rules to \textit{reduce barriers to participation}.
-In FA5's community, members had complained on Talk Pages about ``feeling kind of suffocated'' by rules.
-The leaders listened and made requirements less restrictive believing that they ``need to not be so hardline on handling these things.''
-FV5 told us how they hadn't changed rules yet but ``might have to take rules away if they seem overly restrictive'' for members of their Fediverse server.
+FA5 reported that members had ``complained'' on Talk Pages about ``feeling kind of suffocated'' by some rules.
+FA5 said that leaders responded by making requirements less restrictive, believing that they ``need to not be so hardline on handling these things.''
+FV5 told us how they hadn't yet changed rules but ``might have to take rules away if they seem overly restrictive.''

 A more extreme example of changing the rules due to diminishing member activity comes from R3's community, a place to discuss a television series.
 Following the show's conclusion, activity in the subreddit began to plummet.
 According to R3, their community's moderators responded by evaluating not just the rules, but the community's identity: \begin{quote} ``We had a discussion about---okay, are we going to relax the rules?
 How far are we going to relax them?
 Are we going to allow people to post fan-fiction?
 Or even allow people to post memes?'' \end{quote} ``Relaxing the rules'' to allow fan-fiction and memes would open up new opportunities for members to make novel contributions to the community and sustain activity that isn't solely rehashing discussions about the show's content.
-That said, R3's leaders also asked what \textit{kind} of community they would be: Would they preserve their exclusive focus on discussing the show's content or become a more casual space with fan stories and low-effort memes?
+But the result would also mean the community would become a more casual space from the proliferation of fan stories and low-effort memes.